uva-cs/cs4102-f21/homeworks/index.md

 We will be using [Gradescope](https://gradescope.com) for this course.
 Check out the [Gradescope Information Page](./gradescope.html) for information on how to submit programming assignments to Gradescope.

+That page also explains how the score reported by Gradescope translates to the three-level scale of *Incomplete, Satisfied,* or *Mastered* that is used in this course.

 <a name="introduction"></a>Basic Homeworks
 ---------------------------------------